 Member FDIC. © 2025 Central Bancompany.
 All rights reserved.
 'To receive a bonus, you must: (1) open and maintain any personal checking account except Free Checking.
 (2) Deposit \$50 or more at account opening, and (3) have at least two or more direct deposits within 90 days of account opening that total; \$800 to \$9,999.99 to earn the \$300 bonus or \$10,000 or more to earn the \$800 bonus.
 Minimum balance of \$50 required 90 days after account opening to receive bonus.
 Qualifying types of Direct Deposits include any direct deposit from Payroll, Pension or Government Benefit.
 Bonuses are reported to the IRS as interest.
 Bonuses will be deposited into the checking account within 15 business days after account(s) 1) meets all requirements AND 2) has been open for 90 days.
 Available to new checking account customers only.
 Offer is not available to those whose accounts have been closed with a negative balance within the last 2 years.
 You will receive only one new checking account opening related bonus every two years from the last date incentive was paid.
 Only one bonus per household.
 Customer must bring in mailer or use offer code to receive incentive.
 Offer may only be redeemed by the intended recipient and is nontransferable.
 Eligibility for this offer will be verified prior to providing the bonus.
-The new checking account must be open and in good standing on the date any earned bonus is preserved to provide our market area.
-Please contract us for further details.
-Debit Card is issued by The Central Trust Bank pursuant to a license by Mastercard International Incorporated.
-All University of Kansas and Jayhawks trademarks and copyrights used by permission.
+The new checking accounts must be open and in good standing on the date any earned bonus is paid.
+We reserve the right not to open accounts for customers outside our market area.
+Please contact us for further details.
+Debit Card is issued by permission.
+The University of Kansas is not a lender and is not responsible for the use of any debit card.
+All rights reserved.
+All University of Kansas and Joyhawks trademarks and copyrights used by permission.
 The University of Kansas is not a lender and is not responsible for the use of any debit card.
 All rights reserved.
 Promotion ends 12/31/2025.